eduryev/wordembeddings/README.md

 2. HypGlove Model `--mode=hypglove` &mdash; extension of Glove Model with an additional dimension for each word embedding (motivated by how "generic" is an embedded word)

   Defined in `HypGloveModel` class in *newmodel.model*
-3. Word2Vec Model `--mode=word2vec` ([Tomas Mikolov et al. Distributetd Representations of Words and Phrases and Their Composability](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf))
+3. Word2Vec Model `--mode=word2vec` ([Tomas Mikolov et al. DistributeµÂtd Representations of Words and Phrases and Their Composability](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf))

   Defined in `Word2VecModel` class in *newmodel.model*